 This year, thousands of people transitioned to remote work.
 The amount of sensitive data shared online skyrocketed.
 Employees exchange sensitive information, such as login credentials and customer data, via email and other online communication platforms.
-It has opened up new security risks both for businesses and their employees.
+It has opened up new security risks both for businesses and their employees, even those with extensive cyber insurance.

 Most people focus on the tasks at hand, and not on the security aspects of online communications.
 Without an IT team overlooking all network activities, it can be challenging to fight off the growing number of threats.